orrrrli/RepoTest/README.md

 This repository is meant for personal practice, but if you have any suggestions or improvements for the exercises, feel free to submit a pull request.
 Any constructive contributions are welcome.

-### License

-This repository is available under the [License Name].
-Check the LICENSE file for more details.

 ### Resources